 Please click here for BARN's current COVID-19 health & safety protocols.

-You must wear safety glasses and closed-toe shoes, tie back long hair, and avoid loose-fitting clothing and jewelry.
-We recommend bringing your own safety glasses.
+You must wear safety glasses and closed-toe shoes.
+Please bring your own safety glasses.